RudyMas/tigress_core/README.md

 - PUT /api/database/put (Database API)

 ## Database API
+This is a very powerful tool that allows you to interact with the database directly without the need of using the website.
+If your not planning to use this feature, you can remove the routes from the 'router.json' file.

 This is done through a RESTful API.
 The header needs to contain the following:
 - Content-Type: application/json